adidottxt/re.are.na/README.md

 ### 🛠 Things to do
   * REFACTOR:
+    + setup various dimensions so it doesn't break when you make things smaller
     + placeholder title for when title is empty
     + get rid of test data
     + comment all code